heavy-resume/heavy-stack/README.md

 ## Custom ReactPy
-This is currently using a custom version of ReactPy found here: https://github.com/JamesHutchison/reactpy
+This is currently using a custom version of ReactPy found here: https://github.com/JamesHutchison/reactpy/tree/hot-reloading

 It has features that are in this draft PR on the original repo: https://github.com/reactive-python/reactpy/pull/1204

+It also has additional hot reloading features that were kept out of that PR.

 When the codespace is created, a clone of the repo is made in `/workspaces/reactpy`